 Posted On: August 21, 2013 Categorized In: Uncategorized

-In the accompanying article written by Angies List founder Angie Hicks, Angie shows she has done her home work by talking and listening to professional roof cleaning contractors about the cause and effects that not keeping a roof properly maintained can have.
+The accompanying article by Angies List founder Angie Hicks is extremely insightful.
+Angie shows she has done her home work by talking and listening to professional roof cleaning contractors.
+She discusses the cause and effects that not keeping a roof properly maintained can have.

-As we have been teaching our customer’s for years, the Mold and Mildew that builds up on a roof can cause significant damage to a roof, causing you to have to replace your roof prematurely.
+We have been teaching this to our customers for many years.
+Mold and Mildew that builds up on a roof can cause significant damage to a roof.
+The result is that you end up having to replace your roof prematurely.

-Your roof is one of the most expensive items on your home to replace, so it only makes sense to keep it properly cleaned and maintained, this will save you thousands of dollars of the life time of owning your home.
+Your roof is one of the most expensive items on your home to replace.
+So it only makes sense to keep it properly cleaned and maintained.
+This will save you thousands of dollars over the life time of owning your home.

-At Clean and Green Solutions, we have been safely cleaning roofs using our Soft Wash cleaning method that is approved by the Roofing Manufactures Association.
+At Clean and Green Solutions, we have been safely cleaning roofs for over twenty five years.
+Our Soft Wash cleaning method has the approval of the Roofing Manufactures Association.
 We NEVER use a pressure washer for cleaning roofs.
 Call or text us at 281.883.8470 for more information or a free estimate.

 Living Smart: Roof Cleaning

 by Angie Hicks, Founder of Angie’s List